uswds/uswds-site/_components/input-mask/guidance/usability.md

-- **Use fields appropriate to the length of the input.** The length of the text input provides a hint to users as to how much text to write.
-Do not require users to write paragraphs of text into a single-line input box; use a text area instead.
 - **Wait to validate.** Only show error validation messages or stylings after a user has interacted with a particular field.